LuxLang/lux/documentation/book/the_lux_programming_language/chapter_16.md

 That way, if your tests miss some _exported/public_ definitions, the report you'll get after running the tests will tell you, so you can judiciously choose to either expand your coverage, or skip covering them.

-The `for` and `cover` macros then signal whenever one or more definitions are being covered by a given test.
+The `for` and `coverage` macros then signal whenever one or more definitions are being covered by a given test.

 Lux also defines some _specifications_, which are basically parameterizable tests, which implement consistent testing for various interfaces in the standard library.